lfhohmann/ha-duckdns_ipv4_ipv6/README.md

 + Three different IPV4 update modes: *(off, duckdns, nameserver)*.
 + Two different IPV6 update modes: *(off, nameserver)*.
 + Optionally, the user can specify the nameservers and host that he/she wants to use to resolve the IP addresses.
++ A Service Call that allows setting the TXT entry

 ## Limitations